nextflow-io/training/CONTRIBUTING.md

 -   Note that we have two custom admonitions: `exercise` and `result` (alias `solution`).
 -   `!!!` does a regular admonition, `???` makes it collapsed (click to expand).
 -   Intendation is important!
 Make sure you check the rendered site, as it's easy to make a mistake.

+## Annoying things

+There are a couple of known limitations that I haven't figured out how to get around yet

+### Code annotations

+Mkdocs Material uses `// code comments` to anchor the annotations.
+That's great, until you want an annotation in the middle of a large multi-line string (say, like a `script` block).